- National Teams

 • Attend a National Level IV Theory Clinic.

-• Obtain 85% or more on the Level IV Certification exam.
+• Successfully complete the Level IV Certification exam.

 • Receive two successful evaluations by provincial/territorial representative and recommendations forwarded to ODC.

-• Receive a successful Level IV evaluation at a (U18 FP/U21 Women FP/Masters FP/Masters 40+SP, Senior Women SP & Co-Ed SP) Canadian Championship after completing Level IV Theory clinic.
+• Receive a successful Level IV evaluation at a U18 Men’s or Women’s FP, U21 Women’s FP, Masters FP, Masters 40+SP, Women SP or Co-Ed SP Canadian Championship after completing Level IV Theory clinic.

-• Provincial/Territorial UICs may request that a tournament be approved for the evaluation of Level IV theory umpire in order that he/she may receive his/her Level IV practical and be fully certified Level IV.
+• Provincial/Territorial UICs may request that a tournament be approved for the evaluation of a Level IV theory umpire in order that he/she may receive his/her Level IV practical and be fully certified Level IV.
 This applies in both fast pitch and slo-pitch.
 Only tournaments that will be using the 3 umpire system and afford the umpires to be evaluated the opportunity to work each position at least three times will be considered.
-The ODC will select the evaluator to attend the tournament.
+The NDU must approve the evaluator who will carry out the evaluations.

 • Officiate provincial/territorial minor and adult softball.